m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     first block in place of the pointer at that OID position.
 Thus creating a linked list.
 When allocating a new OID we first check whether the free list is empty or not.
 If not, use that OID, if it is empty allocate a new OID.
-This means the rows OID get reused.
+This means the row OIDs get reused.

 * Last OID (`uint64_t`)